 Return the Electronic Cells and the Impingers to the Unit

-- 1. Place the electronic cell so that the arrow on the handle-side of the cell points in the direction of the airflow. - 2.
-Insert the impingers in the channels provided. - 3.
-Close the filter access door.
+- 1. Place the electronic cell so that the arrow on the handle-side of 3.
+Close the power door. the cell points in the direction of the airflow. - 2.
+Insert the impingers in the channels provided.

 Ionizing Wire Replacement